brettz9/BADIPagesCreatedLinks/README.md

 ## Immediate to-dos

-1. Make per-site config on classes so can hide for one and show orange for others?
 1. Make per-site config to accept callable function/method which accepts the site and title as args and can reject or change state, etc. in a programmatic way
-1. Add a `Special:` page for listing/editing exceptions or fixed link types (e.g., adding `Main_Page` to "existing").
-1. Add a `Special:` page to summarize "missing", "existing", or "checking" links, with orange/blue links leading to the other wikis (and allowing sorting/subsorting by wiki URL or status type, or last-checked timestamp).
 1. Means to recheck links, adding desired links to check to queue
     1. Preferably activatable from admin page and/or a specific (category) page itself